imagej/imagej.github.io/_pages/plugins/bunwarpj.md

 $$ E = w_iE_{img} + w_{\mu}E_{\mu} + (w_dE_{div} + w_rE_{rot}) + w_cE_{cons} $$

 Where the weights of every term are set by the user in the main window of the plugin.
-The optimization process is a [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm) minimization enhanced by a [Broyden-Fletcher-Goldfarb-Shanno (BFGS)](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) estimate of the local Hessian of the goal function, and both, images and deformations are represented by [cubic B-splines](https://en.wikipedia.org/wiki/B-spline).
+The optimization process is a {% include wikipedia title="Levenberg–Marquardt algorithm" %} minimization enhanced by a {% include wikipedia title="Broyden–Fletcher–Goldfarb–Shanno algorithm" %} estimate of the local Hessian of the goal function, and both, images and deformations are represented by {% include wikipedia title="B-spline" %}.

 ## User Manual